Need Assistance With a Plumbing Issue? Call Us (630) 968-0783

 Risks to your health and the environment

 Using drain cleaners actually poses risks to your health.
-As you may know, drain cleaners often feature very caustic chemicals that create reactions in order to break up whatever’s causing the clog.
+As you may know, drain cleaners often feature very caustic chemicals that create reactions in order to break up whatever’s causing the clog in your kitchen, bathroom, laundry room, or basement.
 It is not healthy to breathe these chemicals, which can irritate your lungs and eyes, for example.
 Furthermore, if they’re capable of dissolving clumps of hair or grease, imagine the damage they could do to your skin!
 Just as these products can harm you, they can also harm the environment.
 After passing through your plumbing, drain cleaners end up back in the water supply, potentially poisoning wildlife.

 Risks to your plumbing

-We recommend trying other means to loosen clogs.
+We offer residential and commercial drain cleaning services for kitchens, bathrooms, laundry rooms, and basements.
+The Professional Plumbers at our drain cleaning company recommend trying other means to loosen clogs.
 Dumping very hot water down your sink can sometimes break down the hair or soap buildup that may be causing the clog.
 Using a plunger may also work to clear the clog.
-If these methods fail, and you don’t have the time or energy to undertake a DIY plumbing project, give your plumber a call.
-Better to have a pro fix the problem than risk permanently damaging your plumbing.
+If these methods fail, and you don’t have the time or energy to undertake a DIY plumbing project, call Stephens Plumbing by phone at (630) 968-0783.
+We offer drain cleaning services in areas such as Downers Grove,Wheaton, Darien, Clarendon Hills, Naperville, Woodridge, and other areas of Illinois.
+Our technicians utilize specialized power roding techniques and tools to unblog your drain.
+It's better to have a pro fix the problem than risk permanently damaging your plumbing.